AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Known issues.md

 ## openSUSE 15: Kernel updates may lead to startup hangs

 -   Problem description: After openSUSE kernel versions are updated to `4.12.14-lp151.28.52-default`, instances may have the issue of startup hangs for some CPU types.
-These known CPU type is `Intel®Xeon®CPU E5-2682 v4 @ 2.50GHz`.
+The known CPU type is `Intel®Xeon®CPU E5-2682 v4 @ 2.50GHz`.
 The following code describes the debugging result of the corresponding calltrace:

     ```
     [    0.901281] CS:  0010 DS: 0000 ES: 0000 CR0: 0000000080050033